traveltowith

 Challenges:

-• Limited English signage: Bring a translation app or phrasebook to read Japanese-only signs.
+• Limited English Signage: Bring a translation app or phrasebook for shrine ritual instructions.

 Yasaka Shrine image 1